dell/dataiq-autodesk-shotgun-plugin/README.md

 ### Build Host Storage

-We are packaging the hoststorage and Python dependencies into a single archive file so that this plugin can be installed on any DataIQ host.
-It is self-contained so that running the plugin does not require a connection to the outside internet to download dependencies at runtime.
+We are packaging the hoststorage and Python dependencies into a single archive file so that this plug-in can be installed on any DataIQ host.
+It is self-contained so that running the plug-in does not require a connection to the outside internet to download dependencies at runtime.

 ```bash
 (build) $ tar -czvf "../dist/shotgun-plugin-1.0.0.tar.gz" *